 It is essential not only on a personal level but also for the Institut Pasteur of Tunis and more generally for my country.
-Research enables us to maintain scientific awareness and train young people, and also to improve the surveillance and control of tuberculosis.
-At present we are working with the EuMedNet-TB(7) project funded by the European Commission in connection with FP7.
-The project is coordinated by Brigitte Gicquel and involves eight partners including the Institut Pasteurs of Algers, Guadeloupe, Paris and Tunis, as well as the Stephan Angeloff Institute in Bulgaria, the Borstel Centre in Germany and the Health Sciences Institute in Spain.
-The objective of EuMedNet-TB is to promote bilateral research initiatives between partner countries and strengthen the capacity of laboratories in southern Mediterranean countries.
+Research enables us to maintain scientific awareness, to train young people, and to improve the surveillance and control of tuberculosis.
+At present, we are working with the EuMedNet-TB(7) project funded by the European Commission in connection with FP7.
+The project is coordinated by Brigitte Gicquel and involves eight partners including the Institut Pasteur in Algeria, Guadeloupe, Paris and Tunis, as well as the Stephan Angeloff Institute in Bulgaria, the Borstel Centre in Germany and the Health Sciences Institute in Spain.
+The objective of EuMed-Net-TB is to promote bilateral research initiatives between partner countries and to strengthen the capacity of laboratories in southern Mediterranean countries.

 The idea of the project is to create a favourable environment for South laboratories to improve the level of tuberculosis research.
-For over two years, this project has enabled us, among other things to We were the first to alert the Tunisian authorities on the MDR epidemics and we also continue to follow this epidemic that regularly surfaced.
+For over two years, this project has enabled us, among other things to We were the first to warn the Tunisian authorities of the multidrugresistant epidemic and we continue to monitor the epidemic, which re-emerges regularly.

-organise international seminars and make contact with many internationally renowned experts.
+organise international seminars and to make contact with many internationally renowned experts.
 It has provided a unique opportunity for our laboratory to progress.
-It would not have been possible without the network, which has played a key role, and for which we are sincerely grateful.
+This would not have been possible without the network, which has played a key role, and for which we are sincerely grateful.

-(1) Mardassi H, Namouchi A, Haltiti R, zarrouk M, Mhenni B, karboul A, khabouchi N, Gey van Pittius NC, Streicher EM, Rauzier J, Gicquel B, Dellagi k.
-Tuberculosis due to resistant Haarlem strain, Tunisia.
+(1) Mardassi H, Namouchi A, Haltiti R, zarrouk M, Mhenni B, karboul A, khabouchi N, Gey van Pittius NC, Streicher EM, Rauzier J, Gicquel B, Dellagi K. Tuberculosis due to resistant Haarlem strain, Tunisia.
 Emerg Infect Dis.
 2005 Jun;11(6):957-61.
-(2) Namouchi A, Mardassi H. A genomic library-based amplification approach (GL-PCR) for the magning of multiple ISG110 incertion effect and interval in the strain differentiation of for the mapping of multiple IS6110 insertion sites and strain differentiation of Mycobacterium tuberculosis.
+(2) Namouchi A, Mardassi H. A genomic library-based amplification approach (GL-PCR) for the mapping of multiple IS6110 insertion sites and strain differentiation of Mycobacterium tuberculosis.
 J Microbiol Methods.
 2006 Nov;67(2):202-11.
 (3) Namouchi A, Haltiti R, Hawari D, Mardassi H. Re-emergence of the progenitors of a multidrug-resistant outbreak strain of Mycobacterium tuberculosis among the postoutbreak case patients.
 J Infect Dis.
 2010 Feb 1;201(3):390-8.
-(4) Namouchi A, karboul A, Mhenni B, khabouchi N, Haltiti R, Ben Hassine R, Louzir B,
+(4) Namouchi A, kardassi H. Genetic profiling of Mycobacterium tuberculosis in Tunisia: